benjaminpatrickevans/benjaminpatrickevans/README.md

 ### Hi there 👋

-Im a current PhD student in the Centre for Complex Systems at The University of Sydney.
-I work on decision making and computational economics.
+Im a current PhD student in Computer Science at the Centre for Complex Systems at The University of Sydney.
+I work on multi-agent systems, mainly with applications in computational economics.

 Previously I completed my MSc in Machine Learning at Victoria University of Wellington.